ferninphilly/terraform-bank-of-england/Day-1/3-vars/EXERCISE.md

 - [ ] Explain which method has highest precedence
 - [ ] Create and use a local value
 - [ ] Create an output and view it
+- [ ] Use a ternary operator to set a conditional value

 ---